azeemj/nodeJS-API-auth/readme.txt

+This is API authentication for mutiple device is implemeted by expressJS.

 please create a mngoDB in local
 "  'url' : 'mongodb://127.1.1.0/local'" then create a "clients" collection and insert the following values